 Children are natural inquirers.
-Daily in school, they are putting their critical thinking skills into practice, and this ability to think critically is an asset that will stand your child in good stead as they move through primary school, into secondary and throughout their adult lives.
+Every day in school they are putting their critical thinking skills into practice, and this ability to think critically is an asset that will stand your child in good stead as they move through primary school, into secondary and throughout their adult lives.
 Good thinking should be a habit, and habits need to start young!

 Developing good thinking habits helps your child when they come to formal exams like SATs.
 For example, an English SATS paper will include a reading comprehension paper, where your child will have to make inferences and deductions from set texts.
 In fact, research has suggested that children who are taught critical thinking skills perform better at both language comprehension and problem-solving.